pcheung9/CMPT350/demo/graphdemo/readme.md

 ##### Readme
 #Force Directed Graph Demo

-* to view this demo, download the graphdemo/ directory and it's to a local directory
+* to view this demo, download the graphdemo/ directory and it's contents to a local directory
 * serve the page inside of a simple python server by running: